joonhainf/542Group11/README.md

 This was the primary machine learning technique I used to try and figure out the problem.
 These files are all labeled analysis_SVM.py, analysis_SVM_2.py, etc.
 I decided to use SVC in an attempt to seperate certain characteristics as predictive of the answer.
 I used a training set of 80% of the dataset and the rest of it was test.
 I have plotted out SVM scatterplots in the respective files.
+However, all SVM models fail to split the dataset in a meaningful way.
+In analysis_SVM.py, I try to find train the data on Negative Reviews and Initial Price to see if the games with discounts would be seperated this way.
+However, this did not work.

 # K nearest Neighbors